awsdocs/iam-user-guide/doc_source/id_users_change-permissions.md

 1. Choose **Add permissions**, and then choose **Attach existing policies directly to user**\.

 1. Select one or more check boxes for the managed policies that you want to attach to the user\.
 You can also create a new managed policy by choosing **Create policy**\.
 If you do, return to this browser tab or window when the new policy is done\.
 Choose **Refresh**; and then select the check box for the new policy to attach it to your user\.
-For more information, see [Creating IAM Policies](access_policies_create.md)\.
+For more information, see [Creating IAM policies](access_policies_create.md)\.

 1. Choose **Next: Review** to see the list of policies that are to be attached to the user\.
 Then choose **Add permissions**\.

-### Setting the Permissions Boundary for a User<a name="users_change_permissions-set-boundary-console"></a>
+### Setting the permissions boundary for a user<a name="users_change_permissions-set-boundary-console"></a>

 Setting a permissions boundary affects the user immediately\.